darwin-morocho/flutter-facebook-auth/README.md

 ```

-for Objective-C (correctly works is not granted because this plugin was writen on swift)
+for Objective-C (correctly works is not granted because this plugin was written with swift)

 ```objc
 #import <FBSDKCoreKit/FBSDKCoreKit.h>